hagaeru3sei/raspi-camera/README.md

 ### Overview

-Begin to capture a picture/movie by infrared sensor.
+Begin to capture a picture/movie by an infrared sensor.

 ### How to use